cq2-co/cq2/README.md

 There are no chat/forum platforms built for complex discussions.

 Discussions using existing platforms often turn into a mess of sub-discussions around quotes.
+You're forced to mentally manage who quoted what from where.
 People talk over one another and topics get mixed up.
-You're forced to mentally manage who quoted what from where.

 Meetings are hit-or-miss.
 When it comes to complex and lengthy discussions, they often go nowhere.
 Many meetings benefit from taking a break to analyse deeper or reflect further, but there is never enough time.

-CQ2's unique sliding panes design with quote-level and n-level threads helps you hyper-focus on one thing at a time.
+> **CQ2 lets you create organised discussions around specific quotes.
+Hyper-focus on one thing at a time.
 No more losing context.
-No more copy-pasting quotes.
+No more copy-pasting quotes.**

-## How to use

-Create a new discussion in CQ2 — give a title, a short/long description about the discussion and your name.
-No login required.
-Share the link with the participants to invite them.

-General messages about the discussion and their replies go in the main/first thread.
-To reply to a particular quote from the main description or from any message, select the text and click on the popped-up button to create a new, focused thread and reply there.You can reply to a whole message as well, instead of a particular quote, by using the button on the top-right of the message.
-Click on a highlighted text to open its corresponding thread.

 ## Get in touch